 Angular File Upload Tutorial with Example

-Welcome to our quick Angular file uploads tutorial.
-We often need to upload files to our servers from web clients.
-This could be profile pictures, documents, or any other files.
-Today we’ll look at how we can do that using Angular.
+Today, we’ll look at how we can do that using Angular.
 But before we start, feel free to review our HTML File Upload Tutorial to see how basic file uploads are done.

 Sending files to the server usually involves sending an HTTP POST multipart request.
 In a multipart request, the Content-Type header is set to multipart/form-data, and files are delimited by optional boundary parameters.
 The actual file is sent as a binary block of data.

-So let’s dive into the code, we’re starting with a blank angular project with bootstrap for styling.
+So, let’s dive into the code; we’re starting with a blank angular project with Bootstrap for styling.

 Import the HttpModule in app.module.ts